Design note 4 - what do we mean?

 The new Trust logo was a departure from the previous logo style and was definitely designed with the future in mind.

-This statement is designed to satisfy the requirements of Part 6 Section 54 of the Modern Slavery Act (2015) and sets out steps that Beckfoot Trust has taken to ensure that slavery and human trafficking are not taking place in our supply chains or in any part of our business.
+This statement is designed to satisfy the requirements of Part 6 Section 54 of the Modern Slavery Act (2015).

-Beckfoot Trust consists of primary, secondary, and special schools closely located in the Bradford district.
-It was formed in 2013 and includes ten schools with over 7,000 young people.
-Bradford Local Authority determines who attends our schools, so we properly represent the communities they serve.
-We believe that by working in partnership our schools can transform life chances and strengthen communities.
-We are working to create remarkable schools where no child is left behind.
+Beckfoot Trust is a multi-academy trust made up of 4 primary schools, 4 secondary schools, and 2 special schools closely located in the Bradford district.
+We provide education to more than 7,000 young people, employ over 1,000 staff and have an annual budget of £60m.
+We believe that by working in partnership, our schools can transform life chances and strengthen communities.
+Together, we are working to create remarkable schools where no child is left behind.

 We have carried out a risk assessment of our supply chain against the likelihood of the following three traits of slavery and human trafficking occurring: